NolanBiscaro/Penn-Man/README.md

 ## Description

 PennMan is a game similar to Pacman but with a twist.
 Your main objective is to navigate the student through the maze, collecting all the problem sets (white dots) while avoiding the *evil* TA's.
-Collecting coffees speeds up movememnt and makes the TA's vulnerable, similar to the original Pacman.
+Collecting coffees speeds up movement and makes the TA's vulnerable, similar to the original Pacman.

 ![Demo Gif](files/images/coffeeDemo.gif)